 TIME

-Contributing to TIME’s most widely read annual publications, we helped frame three important discussions: the ethics of human gene editing, what to expect from CRISPR technology over the next decade, and the Telomere-to-Telomere Consortium’s breakthrough work.
+Contributing to TIME’s most widely read annual publications, we helped frame five important discussions: the ethics of human gene editing, what to expect from CRISPR technology over the next decade, the development of mRNA vaccines, the Telomere-to-Telomere Consortium’s breakthrough work, and the transformative impact of AI in bio.

 TIME 100 2022